sonos/spoken-language-understanding-research-datasets/README.md

 ## Overview

-This repository contains the license and instructions relative to the open Data Sets mentioned in this [publication](http://arxiv.org/abs/1810.12735):
+This repository contains the license and instructions relative to the open datasets mentioned in this [publication](http://arxiv.org/abs/1810.12735):

 ```
 Saade et al., 2018, "Spoken Language Understanding on the Edge"
 ```

-These Data Sets are made publicly available in the interest of reproducibility and in the hope that they can prove useful to the SLU community.
+These datasets are made publicly available in the interest of reproducibility and in the hope that they can prove useful to the SLU community.

 More specifically, they contain up to a few thousand text queries with their